YubiaoYue/MedMamba/README.md

       primaryClass={eess.IV}
 }
 ```
+# Acknowledgments
+We thank the authors of [VMamba](https://github.com/MzeroMiko/VMamba), [Swin-UNet](https://github.com/HuCaoFighting/Swin-Unet) and [VM-UNet](https://github.com/JCruan519/VM-UNet) for their open-source codes.
 # Datasets
 ## Kavsir
 The data is collected using endoscopic equipment at Vestre Viken Health Trust (VV) in Norway.
 The VV consists of 4 hospitals and provides health care to 470.000 people.
 One of these hospitals (the Bærum Hospital) has a large gastroenterology department from where training data have been collected and will be provided, making the dataset larger in the future.
 Furthermore, the images are carefully annotated by one or more medical experts from VV and the Cancer Registry of Norway (CRN).
 The CRN provides new knowledge about cancer through research on cancer.
 It is part of South-Eastern Norway Regional Health Authority and is organized as an independent institution under Oslo University Hospital Trust.
 CRN is responsible for the national cancer screening programmes with the goal to prevent cancer death by discovering cancers or pre-cancerous lesions as early as possible.[Kavsir Dataset](https://datasets.simula.no/kvasir/ "Download it") ![imgs_03](https://github.com/YubiaoYue/MedMamba/assets/141175829/b25b3795-7b30-4736-8fb4-f01787158763)